Surgeons are medically qualified doctors who operate on patients in order to treat disease or injury

 As a surgeon, you'll perform operations by cutting open a patient's body to repair, remove or replace the diseased or damaged part.
 As well as operating, you'll carry out ward rounds and outpatients clinics and will take on a range of administrative duties and teaching responsibilities.

-Surgery is one of the most sought after careers within medicine and competition can be fierce.
 Becoming a surgeon can take many years and you'll need a high level of commitment to succeed.
-New surgery techniques are continually evolving so surgeons learn new skills throughout their careers.
+Competition for places can be fierce, particularly in the later stages of training.
+New surgery techniques are continually evolving so you'll learn new skills throughout your career.

 Types of surgeon

-Surgeons usually specialise in one of the following areas:
+Surgeons usually specialise in one of the following ten main areas:

-- general: wide range of knowledge and skills to deal with all kinds of surgical emergencies, with an emphasis on acute abdominal problems including the stomach, small bowel, colon, liver and pancreas
+- general - a wide range of knowledge and skills is required to deal with all kinds of surgical emergencies, with an emphasis on acute abdominal problems including the stomach, small bowel, colon, liver and pancreas

-- oral and maxillofacial: deals with the diagnosis and surgical treatment of patients with diseases affecting the mouth, jaws, face and neck
+- oral and maxillofacial - deals with the diagnosis and surgical treatment of patients with diseases affecting the mouth, jaw, face and neck

-- otolaryngology: also known as ear, nose and throat (ENT).
+- otorhinolaryngology - also known as ear, nose and throat (ENT) surgery.
 ENTs specialise in a wide range of diseases of the head and neck

 - plastic: plastic surgeons deal with surgical restoration, reconstruction or alteration of the human body.
 This includes cosmetic or aesthetic surgery and the treatment of burns